TerrificTerry/CIGALE_attachments/AttachmentsGUI/README.md

 _Using the customtkinter and tkinter package._
 To use this application,
-Please predownload cigale, and run
-`pcigale -h`
-in the terminal to see that the download works all right.
+Please predownload cigale, open the (ana)conda environment and run `pcigale -h` in the terminal to see that the download works all right.